Chapter 65 – Breaking with the Sophia Alma Mater.

 Besides, how could a foreigner like myself hope to run an all-Japanese university, even if it was still quite small, with some 1400 students.

 But Noda and friends were very insistent, and offered every incentive.
 I would have a nice salary.
 And if I so wanted I would not have to be actively involved in day-to-day administration.
-I had simply to act as a figure-head.
+I was to act mainly as a figure-head.

 It was an attractive offer, even if I still had my doubts.
 And so, without tears or regrets I said goodbye to the university where I had worked for almost two decades and which initially had been so good to me.